 Redemption centers may be supercenters known as depots.
 "Depots" are enhanced redemption centers that have been approved to accept nondeposit glass (at a minimum) and other recyclables such as milk jugs or cardboard.
 Such centers will coordinate with, and may in some cases receive assistance from, state, municipal or private recycling programs.

-Redemption centers operate on scrap revenue + a supplement from the program fund.
-Because scrap revenue alone is not enough to cover the costs of running an a redemption center and ensure a reasonable profit, redemption centers are paid an "overhead allowance" of 1.6¢ per container.
-This comes from the program fund, which consists mainly of unclaimed deposits, plus any fines, interest and grants, plus an "overhead support fee" paid by the beverage distributors.
-This fee is 3/4 of a cent per container.
+Redemption centers operate on scrap revenue + a unclaimed deposits + a supplement from the beverage companies.
+Because scrap revenue alone is not enough to cover the costs of running an a redemption center and ensure a reasonable profit, redemption centers receive an "overhead allowance" from the program fund of 1.6¢ per container.
+This comes from unclaimed deposits and an "overhead support fee" (3/4¢ per container) paid by the beverage distributors.

 The role of the redemption center is to:

-- calculate the quantity (by hand-count, electronic scan or weighted average)
+calculate the quantity (typically by hand-count, though some centers will use electronic scan or weighted average)

-- sort the containers by material and/or color (not by brand)
+sort the containers by material and/or color and/or size (not by brand)

-- put the redeemed containers in a secure location to await purchase and transport by a certified scrap processor
+put the redeemed containers in a secure location to await purchase and transport by a certified processor

 Sorted containers are sold directly to certified processors.
 Unlike in some deposit programs, beverage distributors in Tennessee will have no role whatever in picking up, transporting, recycling or otherwise dealing with redeemed beverage containers.
 This is done by "certified processors" (scrap buyers, material recovery facilities, curbside recyclers or contractors) who have been certified by the program to handle this stage of the deposit-return process.